StanChart restores dividend, reaffirms targets as COVID-19 halves profit

 HONG KONG/LONDON (Reuters) - Standard Chartered PLC on Thursday restored its dividend and reaffirmed its long-term profit goals, in a show of confidence about its ability to recover from the impact of the COVID-19 pandemic even as its annual profit more than halved.

-The Asia, Africa and Middle East-focused bank however cautioned that income in 2021 is likely to be similar to last year, indicating the challenge it faces to meet its modest profit goals in a world of rock-bottom interest rates.
+The Asia, Africa and Middle East-focused bank however warned that income in 2021 is likely to be close to last year, showing the challenge it faces to meet its modest profit goals in a world of rock-bottom interest rates.

 Boosting revenue has been Chief Executive Bill Winters’ main headache in recent years, as slowing growth in many of the bank’s key markets, a commodities downturn and low central bank rates all conspired to crush income.